Collection

 -

-perform a reference-less document creation, delegating the document's id creation to firebase -
+add a document to the collection, by submitting data and delegating the id creation to the SDK -

 addDoc(colRef, data)